 You must include full contact information with your application as Blue Badge renewal notifications are no longer being sent via post.
 These are now only being sent via email or text.

 Apply for a at risk criteria Blue Badge

-If you are applying for a Blue Badge for a person who because of a mental condition lacks awareness of danger from traffic and is likely to compromise their safety or the safety of others, please apply under the at risk criteria.
+If you are applying for a Blue Badge for a person who because of a mental condition lacks awareness of danger from traffic and is likely to compromise their safety or the safety of others, please visit the following web page and apply under the at risk criteria.

 Renew a Blue Badge

 You should apply to renew your Blue Badge four months before your current badge expires.

 Renewal notifications are no longer sent via post.
 These will be sent via email or text.
 Please include this contact information in your application.